Yubo-W/primary-elections/README.md

 5. Merge conflicts on Github.
    * **Solution:** All group members needed to understand how to resolve merge conflicts.
 We also made a github cheat sheet so we can just copy and paste the commands on the paper such as `git pull --rebase origin master `.

+___

+### Fun Facts:
+## Democratic Party
+- Hillary wins the overall popular vote with 57.3% and county percentage of 58.4%.
+- Bernie loses the overall popular vote with 42.7% and county percentage of 41.6%.

+- Bernie loses all counties if you only look at counties with at least 25% African Americans.
+- Bernie beats Hillary (both counties and overall) if you only look at counties with at least 68% Caucasians.
+- Hillary wins 95% of counties if you only look at counties with at least 50% Hispanics.
+- Changing the Asian percentage doesn't have much effect on the Democratic votes.

+- Hillary's pecentage of counties won goes up to around 80% if you only look at counties where the percentage of high school graduates was less than 80%.
+- Hillary's pecentage of counties won goes up to around 75% if you only look at counties wwhere the percentage of college graduates was less than 10%.
+- Bernie beats Hillary in percentage of counties won if you only look at counties where the percentage of college graduates was greater than 55%.

+- Hillary's pecentage of counties won goes up to around 80% if you only look at counties where the the average income is less than $30,000.
+- Hillary's pecentage of counties won goes up to around 80% if you only look at counties where the the average income is greater than $80,000.

+## Republican Party
+- Donald Trump wins the overall popular vote with 45.8% and county percentage of 74%.
+- Ted Cruz leads with the overall popular vote of 26.8% and county percentage of 22.8%.

+- Ted Cruz takes the lead for the popular vote if you only look at counties where the percentage of high school graduates was less than 60%.